-The short answer is that it is possible to do this.
-A judge can remove (or to use the correct technical term, 'pass over' ) an executor prior to the Grant of Probate being issued.
+The short answer is that it is possible to remove an executor before probate has been granted.
+A judge can remove (or to use the correct technical term, ‘pass over’ ) an executor prior to the Grant of Probate being issued.

 The law specifies that this can be done in ‘special circumstances’ if it is ‘necessary or expedient’ to do so.